 Their overall CRO score was 50 made up of 10 for Blog, 10 for Calls to Action, 10 for exit intent pop up, 10 for email/newsletter sign up and 10 for live chat.

 Growth Street is a provider of business finance.
 They too have a clean feel to their homepage with a simple menu and video background.
 They have a clear call to action with their green get started button and the white sign up for free button top right.

 Again it’s a clean parallax scrolling website and has clear data capture points.

 This website graded overall 82.
 12 points for performance so an improvement in that would certainly help.
-If you have a wordpress website try Jetpack or W3 Total Cache to help you.
+If you have a WordPress website try Jetpack or W3 Total Cache to help you.
 They score 30 respectively for mobile responsiveness, 25 for SEO and 10 for security, they also have an SSL certificate.

 Under my CRO scoring system, they scored 50.
 Scoring 10 for the blog, 10 for Calls to action, 10 for exit intent pop-up, 10 for email signup form and 10 for live chat.

-Neyber have a great product offering.
-They want to enable hard-working people access to fairer finance deals than traditional lenders.
+Neyber has a great product offering.
+They want to enable hard-working people to access to fairer finance deals than traditional lenders.
 They have clear calls to action and a very simple menu letting you know exactly what you need to do wherever you are on the website.
 They also have content offers and clear messaging.

 Their website graded 79.
 They scored 19 for performance, 30 for mobile responsiveness, 20 for SEO and 10 for security.